 Your Award Letter

-During the spring and summer our office works diligently to review your financial aid award for the upcoming school year.
+During the spring and summer our office works diligently to determine your financial aid award for the upcoming school year.
 If your file is complete you will receive an award letter by early July.

 Financial aid at Occidental College is need-based and can change from year-to-year.
 If you have questions regarding a change in your award from prior years, we encourage you to call the Financial Aid Office and speak with a counselor.